Senior Medicare Patrols (SMP)

-SMP's empower and assist Medicare beneficiaries, their families and caregivers to prevent, detect and report health care fraud, errors and abuse through outreach, counseling and education.
-SMP's are grant-funded projects of the federal U.S. Department of Health and Human Services (HHS), U.S. Administration for Community Living (ACL).
-SMP's work in three main areas:
+SMP are grant-funded projects of the federal U.S. Department of Health and Human Services (HHS) and U.S. Administration for Community Living (ACL).
+They work in three main areas:

-- Conduct Outreach and Education.
-SMP's give presentations to groups, exhibit at events and work one-on-one with Medicare beneficiaries.
+- Conduct Outreach and Education by giving presentations to groups, exhibiting at events and working one-on-one with Medicare beneficiaries.

-- Engage Volunteers.
-Protecting older persons' health, finances and medical identity while saving precious Medicare dollars is a cause that attracts civic-minded Americans.
+- Engage Volunteers who work to protect older persons' health, finances, and medical identity while saving precious Medicare dollars is a cause that attracts civic-minded Americans.
 The SMP program engages volunteers within the six counties of central Maine to prevent, detect and report health care fraud, errors and abuse.